omeka/omeka-s-enduser/docs/admin/users.md

 To view the name, email, and role of a user, click on the username.

-To see the items and item sets owned by a user, click the *more* (ellipses) button located between the *delete* (trash can) button and the user role label.
+To see the items and item sets owned by a user, click the *more* (ellipsis) button located between the *delete* (trash can) button and the user role label.
 This will open a drawer on the right side of the screen with this information; you can click on the number of items or item sets to go to the items or item sets created by that user.

 ## Edit User